daniel-dihardja/ai-doc-generator/output/documentation-radiogroup.md

 ## 1. Component Overview

-Welcome to the wonderful world of the `RadioGroup` component!
-This little gem is designed to help you gather a single choice from a list of pre-defined options.
-Whether you're asking users to choose their favorite Harry Potter character, their preferred mode of payment, or what type of pizza crust they want — `RadioGroup` has you covered.
+Hey there!
+The RadioGroup component is your go-to when you need users to choose just one option from a list of choices.
+Think about picking a favorite ice cream flavor or selecting a payment method.
+Easy peasy, right?

-- **When to use**: Use `RadioGroup` when you want the user to pick only one option out of a given set.
-Perfect for scenarios like gender selection, payment method choices, or setting user preferences.
-Basically, any time you need to enforce a monogamous relationship between the user and their choice.
+- **When to use**: Use RadioGroup whenever you want the user to pick only one option out of a given set, like selecting a gender, choosing a payment method, or setting a preference.

 ---